-The usual “liquid” state of water that we are all familiar with corresponds to liquid water at normal temperatures (approximately 25 centigrade).
-However, the paper shows that water at low temperatures (approximately -63 centigrade) exists in two different liquid states, a low-density liquid at low pressures and a high-density liquid at high pressures.
+The usual “liquid” state of water that we are all familiar with corresponds to liquid water at normal temperatures (approximately 25 centigrade or 77 degrees Fahrenheit).
+However, the paper shows that water at low temperatures (approximately -63 centigrade or -81 degrees Fahrenheit) exists in two different liquid states, a low-density liquid at low pressures and a high-density liquid at high pressures.
 These two liquids have noticeably different properties and differ by 20% in density.
 The results imply that at appropriate conditions, water should exist as two immiscible liquids separated by a thin interface similar to the coexistence of oil and water.

 Because water is one of the most important substances on Earth — the solvent of life as we know it — its phase behavior plays a fundamental role in different fields, including biochemistry, climate, cryopreservation, cryobiology, material science, and in many industrial processes where water acts as a solvent, product, reactant, or impurity.
 It follows that unusual characteristics in the phase behavior of water, such as the presence of two liquid states, can affect numerous scientific and engineering applications.